by me, your blogger, Caroline Hatton

 .

 Science can transport me into whole new worlds.
 So can reading.
-But when I write, I have the power to take readers into another world.
+But when I write,

 .